flatironinstitute/reactopya/reactopya/templates/docs/install.md

 **Electron development mode**

-This following is the best way to develop the widgets
+This following is the best way to develop the widgets.

+First create a file called dev_widget.json in the root directory containing the information about the widget you want to develop.

 ```
 # you only need to run this once:
-reactopya install-gallery-dev
+reactopya install-dev

-# The following will open the gallery of widgets in development mode
+# The following will open a widget in development mode
 # with hot module reloading whenever the source code changes
-reactopya start-gallery-dev
+reactopya start-dev
 ```

 **JupyterLab and Jupyter Notebook (development installation)**